 I work across painting, sculpture, installation, photography, video and kinetic works.
 This diversity also includes stylistic shifts across traditional, experimental and contemporary styles.
 I often use humour to connect disparate ideas.
 My overall aim is to stimulate a sense of wonder, impart a sense of adventure, and to influence the viewer (including myself) towards a greater sense of complex engagement; where playfulness and experimentation can be a path towards re-evaluating our own biases, beliefs and relationships to the broader world.

-Initially trained as a painter, Adams completed his undergraduate degree in sculpture and spatial practice at RMIT University.
-He recently completed a Masters of Fine Art by Research at the Victorian College of the Arts and was co-founder and long-term board member of Artery Cooperative Limited (2001-13)—a professional environment for contemporary artists in Northcote, Melbourne.
-He was born in Newcastle, New South Wales, Australia in 1974.
-Adams now lives and works between Melbourne and Geelong, Victoria.
+Initially trained as a painter, I completed an undergraduate degree in Sculpture and Spatial Practice at RMIT University, and more recently completed a Masters of Fine Art by Research at the Victorian College of the Arts.
+I was co-founder and long-term board member of an artist-run-initiative, and have worked in various professional roles within the visual arts sector.
+I was born in 1974, and now live and work between Geelong and Melbourne in Victoria, Australia.